bitsofcotton/goki_check_cc/README.md

 # Goki Check
 These program aims to implement one of a complement to ongoing other utilities.
-And this library is written in a deterministic way.

-# How to use
-Please touch Makefile for libc++ enabled.
 This program needs ascii raw ppm files to input/output.
 We can use /dev/stdin, /dev/stdout to in/output.
 We need imagemagick for normal use, and ffmpeg to make .mp4.